by Diane Spicer

 Your hiking gear is different than

-trail wear and hiking clothing, and probably have the same hiking
+trail wear and hiking clothing, and have a hydration strategy.

 accessories: trekking poles, for instance.